harleypig/harleycolonies/docs/confirmed-mods.md

 Locations of the configuration files for the mods will be added later.

 XXX: Get modrinth location for mods so we have both.
-XXX: Consider including Embeddium and Oculus (both are cso).

 ### Possible Sections